cajacks1/space-shooter/README.md

 Download the game from itch.io by following this link: https://cajacks1.itch.io/star-shooter

 # Itch.io Download Instructions
-Download the three files below.
-The directory should be under your Downloads folder like so:
+Download the three files from the link above.

+The files should be under your Downloads folder like so:

+![alt text]

 Make a simple directory to keep all of these files inside the same folder.
 For example, I created StarShooter folder within the Downloads directory: